-4.3 Little Bow River to the MD Boundary
+4.3 Little Bow River to the Twin Valley Reservoir

-The Little Bow River residents and infrastructure in the MD will be subjected to significantly lower flood peak magnitudes when low probability infrequent peak events (e.g., greater than 1,000 m3/s) occur on the Highwood River and spill over.
+The Little Bow River residents and infrastructure upstream of the Twin Valley Reservoir will be subjected to significantly lower flood peak magnitudes when low probability infrequent peak events (e.g., greater than 1,000 m3/s) occur on the Highwood River and spill over.
 This effect is the result of diking within the Town as discussed in Section 2.2.1.
-In general, water levels downstream of 104 Street E are expected to decrease in the range of 25 to 35 cm for a flood event similar to that which occurred in 2013 based on preliminary modelling results (refer to Figures 4.6.1 through 4.6.3 and Figures 4.7.1 through 4.7.3).
-More detailed analysis extending over the entire Little Bow River watershed within the MD boundary will be available once the next stage of modelling is completed by the MD.
+In general, water levels downstream of 104 Street E are expected to decrease in the range of 0.25 to 0.35 m for a flood event similar to that which occurred in 2013 based on modelling results (refer to Figures 4.6.1 through 4.6.3 and Figures 4.7.1 through 4.7.3).